-- 1. Introduction.
-The first Slavic literary language: terminological definitions and problems (repetition). - 2.
+- 1. The first Slavic literary language: terminological definitions and problems. - 2.
 Comparative-historical method in Slavic studies: advantages and limitations. - 3.
-An overview of the sociolinguistic situation of the Slavic Middle Ages: on diglossia in Russian, Serbian and Slovak medieval and early modern literacy.
+An overview of the sociolinguistic situation in the Slavic Middle Ages: on diglossia in Russian, Serbian and Slovak medieval and early modern literacy. - 4.
+Sociolinguistic status of the Croatian Church Slavonic language from the 9th to the 16th century. - 5.
+Croatian Glagolitic sociolinguistic complex at the beginning of the early modern period: different foundations of literary language.

-- 4. Sociolinguistic position of the (Croatian) Church Slavonic language from the 9th to the 16th century. - 5.
-Croatian Glagolitic book at the beginning of the Early Modern Period: different foundations of literary language. - 6.
-Croatian Church Slavonic as the highest variety: Missal of Pavao Modrušanin (1528). - 7.
-Croatian Church Slavonic as the unique variety: Rijeka Glagolitic printing house (I).
+- 6. Croatian Church Slavonic language as the highest variety: Missal of Pavao Modrušanin (1528). - 7.
+Croatian Church Slavonic language as the only variety: Rijeka Glagolitic printing house (I).
 Missal Hruacki (1531). - 8.
-Croatian Church Slavonic as the unique variety: Rijeka Glagolitic printing house (II).
-Non-liturgical editions. - 9.
-Croatian Church Slavonic as an upgrade of the Croatian literary language: Croatian Protestant editions (I).
+Croatian Church Slavonic language as the only variety: Rijeka Glagolitic printing house (II).
+Editions of non-liturgical content. - 9.
+Croatian Church Slavonic language as an upgrade of the Croatian literary language: The Croatian Protestant Press (I).
 New Testament (1562/1563). - 10.
-Croatian Church Slavonic as an upgrade of the Croatian literary language: Croatian Protestant editions (II).
-Artikuli (1563). - 11.
+Croatian Church Slavonic language as an upgrade of the Croatian literary language: The Croatian Protestant Press (II).
+Artikuli (1562). - 11.
 Syntactic influences of non-Slavic languages on the formation of the Croatian literary language in the 16th century. - 12.
-Croatian Cyrillic and Latin literacy at the beginning of the Early Modern Period. - 13.
-Croatian language varieties in the 16th century. - 14.
-Student questions, additional explanations and analysis. - 15.
-Test of knowledge.
+Croatian Latin sociolinguistic complex at the beginning of the early modern period. - 13.
+Croatian language systems in the 16th century. - 14.
+Student questions, additional explanations and analyzes. - 15.
+Knowledge test.